scriptPilot/dokploy-server/README.md

     exit
     ```

-    Open the Dokploy app, create a user and remember the password.

 3. Configure Dokploy:

+   Admin User

+   - Open the Dokploy app at `http://{server_ip}:3000`, create a user and remember the password.

    Notifications